 Taylor, in slight contrast to Pinckert, explained that it's important to produce labels affordably enough to keep the cost of food products down - but once you achieve this level of value, it's important to create an image that pleases the audience with natural overtones, from the selected colors to the chosen imagery.
 Creating a label means summoning a mood, and the more the package evokes nature and wellness, the better it will be with earth-lovers.

 "In going into the design itself, we knew, for example, the millennial consumer is looking for natural, eco-friendly.
 Natural, eco-friendly label design was one of the things we incorporated," Taylor told the news provider.

 When designing an eco-conscious image, it's important to get the details right and work with a partner that can give you a thoroughly green option while keeping costs reasonable.
 Lightning Labels can deliver with its multiple recycled label options.
 Kraft labels, for instance, are made of 100-percent post-consumer waste materials.
 Their appearance is natural and earthy, and they are tough enough to be machine-applied en masse.
 Kraft isn't the only option, either - Vellum labels are also made from 100 percent recycled content.

-While not recycled, Earthfirst PLA labels offer a different take on nature friendliness.
-This material is similar to ones made with petrochemicals, but is made with Polylactic Acid, a corn-based biopolymer.
 No matter what kind of image you're going for, Lightning Labels can not only get the intended effect at a reasonable cost, it can give you an earth-friendly approach your customers will appreciate.
 Your products won't just look like they're eco-positive, with the right custom labels they can walk the talk.